isidrov/TeamSnappier/README.md

 - You can obtain your client_id and client_secret at [Team Snap App registration](https://auth.teamsnap.com)
 - Make sure one of the Callback URL is urn:ietf:wg:oauth:2.0:oob

+## Obtain Authorization Tokens

+- Make sure you have set your client_id and client_secret on your config.ini file
+- Run step1_get_code.py and copy the URL printed.
+- Make sure on your default browser you are already logged in with your TeamSnap administrator.
+- Paste the URL from Step1 in the browser, it will show an Authorization Token
+- Copy the Authorization Token from the previous step in the config.ini, auth_code variable
+- Run step2_get_token.py, it will print out your Access Token.
+- Copy your Access Token in your config.ini file, access_token variable.

 ## Example Usage

 ``` python